 Generally, tanzanite follows the same value parameters as diamonds.
 Color, of course, is tanzanite’s most prized trait, especially when it’s deeply saturated blue with violet hues.
 Paler shades are less expensive.

 Tanzanite is pleochroic, which means it displays different colors from different angles.
-So the cut significantly influences the color, which determines the price.
+The cut significantly influences the color, which determines the price.
 Cutting tanzanite to emphasize the blue may waste more of the rough, but because this color is more valuable than violet, the cutter may choose a small fine-colored blue gemstone over a larger violet one.

 Most faceted tanzanite weighs less than five carats.
 Gemstones heavier than 50 carats are rare, although The Smithsonian Institution’s collection includes a faceted 122.7-carat tanzanite.
 The world’s largest rough tanzanite weighed 16,839 carats.